Sachian05/Project-CourtSide/README.md

 # Project-CourtSide
 Game statistics tracker.
-Track your goals, blocks, turnovers and more from basketball games with your friends to have a friendly competition and track progression.
+Track your goals, blocks, turnovers and more from basketball games with your friends to have a friendly competition.